 He took his postgraduate Certificate in Education at Bath College of Further Education later attaining a Masters of Arts Degree in Education form the Open University in 1996.

 Stephen joined the Abertillery Orpheus Choir at the age of 15 and was appointed Assistant Musical Director in September 1991.
 After serving in that post for 8 years he became the Musical Director.

 He is also Musical Director of Abertillery Orpheus Ladies Choir and Torfean Male Voice Choir.

 Penny Hughes (Accompanist) Penny studied Voice at the Guildhall School of Music and Piano with varuious International Teachers.
 Penny has had a succesful career as a piano soloist and won several prizes including the Royal Overseas League competions in London.
 However it was her love of Ballet that won her over and she became a pianist for several Royal Academy of Dance (R.A.D) Schools in London and also provided her services as an additional pianist for the Sadlers Wells Company which is now the Birmingham Royal Ballet.

-Penny moved to Wales in 1990 and some became involved with several R.A.D ballet schools and also local Cecchetti ballet schools where is is the West Wales Associate Painist for the Society.
-Penny is on the staff of the Royal Ballet School of London and plays for specialist classes in Bath once per month.
+Penny moved to Wales in 1990 and some became involved with several R.A.D ballet schools and also local Cecchetti ballet schools where she is the West Wales Associate Painist for the Society.
+Penny is also on the staff of the Royal Ballet School of London and plays for specialist classes in Bath once per month.